pingcap/dm/docs/RFCS/20200412_syncer_plugin.md

 ### Interface

-For handle DDL which is not supported in TiDB or used for double write, we need to design at least two interface in plugin.
+For handle DDL which is not supported in TiDB or used for double write, we need to design at least three interface in plugin.

 #### Init